loggedin/llm-research/ideas.md

 Stretch:

-- Attempt clustering / anomoly detection as a detection
+- Attempt clustering / anomaly detection as a detection
 - Change the algorithm used, e.g. GCG or even introduce a fluency term into the loss function